Harry-Hopkinson/BookFlix/README.md

 ## 💻 Usage

-To get started, head over to our website - [Bookflix](https://harry-hopkinson.github.io/Bookflix).
-Once you register yourself, you will be redirected to your dashboard.
+To get started, head over to our website - [Bookflix](https://harry-hopkinson.github.io/BookFlix/).
+You will instantly be met with the homepage, where you can search for books by title, subject, or explore by genre or daily rated books.

-To explore our collection of books, ratings, reviews, and users, head over to the [Explore page](https://harry-hopkinson.github.io/Bookflix/explore), and search for a book, or user you want to view!
+To explore our collection of books, ratings, reviews, and users, head over to the [Explore page](https://harry-hopkinson.github.io/BookFlix/#search), and search for a book, or user you want to view!
 When searching for books, you can search by name, by subject, and by its ISBN - International Standard Book Number.

-To explore trending books head over to the Trending Books which shows trending books with the New York Times API [Trending page](https://harry-hopkinson.github.io/Bookflix/trending)
+To explore trending books head over to the Trending Books which shows trending books with the New York Times API [Trending page](https://harry-hopkinson.github.io/BookFlix/#foryou)

 Once you provide your search query, Bookflix will fetch data from the Google Books API, and our own databases for a wide collection of books, and users.
 You can browse these, at your leisure!